Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Introduction

 While many tout the decentralized nature of blockchain technology, it is still unclear whether blockchains are actually becoming more centralized or decentralized over time and, perhaps more importantly, what drives blockchain centralization or decentralization.
-Indeed, decentralization faces powerful economic headwinds, including economies of scale and coordination costs \citep{hui2023dcai}.
+Indeed, decentralization faces countervailing economic forces, including economies of scale and coordination costs \citep{hui2023dcai}.
 It also faces economic trade-offs with blockchain's other goals, such as net neutrality and permissionlessness \citep{halaburda2024neutrality, bakos2021permissioned}.
 Recent empirical work also estimates that several key subsystems of blockchain ecosystems are becoming more centralized \citep{ju2025decentralizing}.
-In this paper, we explore potential enablers of sustained blockchain decentralization in consensus mechanisms, an key element of this technology critical to establishing trust and fault tolerance without centralization.
+In short, decentralization cannot be taken for granted; it must be actively sustained against countervailing economic and technical forces.
+In this paper, we explore potential enablers of sustained blockchain decentralization in consensus mechanisms, a key element of this technology critical to establishing trust and fault tolerance without centralization.
+While prior work has identified economies of scale \citep{capponi2023pow}, governance structures \citep{chen2021governance}, and technological innovations \citep{cong2022scaling} as factors influencing decentralization, the role of the resources required for consensus participation, and specifically their flexibility, has not been empirically examined.